gggeek/ezab/README_ezmyreplay.md

 It is designed to give you an impression of how your current database server installation performs, by repeatedly executing - with many parallel threads - a series of queries taken from a file.
-There is no need to have a spoecific database schema or data-set installed.
+There is no need to have a specific database schema or data-set installed.
 It is inspired by the percona-playback tool from Percona.